NovaForgeCtrl/LUMS/install.md

 8. Preserves package statistics.
 9. Prevents the agent from continuing blindly if recovery fails.

-The agent does not claim a new job when recovery fails.
+The agent must not claim a new job when recovery fails.

 ---

 ## 41. Job Recovery Verification

-A controlled recovery test was performed using an artificial running job.
+A controlled recovery test can be performed using an artificial running job.

-The agent detected the interrupted state and performed recovery.

-Verified:
+The expected result is:

 ```text
 status: